Skip to main content

 What you'll need

-For investments: leases, rent roll, and income/expense statements.
-For owner-occupied: your business financials and a use plan.
-Plus an appraisal, a building/environmental assessment where relevant, and your personal financials and net worth.
+For investments: leases, a current rent roll, and income/expense statements.
+For owner-occupied: two to three years of business financials and a use plan.
+In both cases: a recent appraisal, a building condition assessment, an environmental assessment where relevant, and your personal financials and net-worth statement.
+For machinery and fit-out, equipment financing can complement the mortgage so you don't tie up the property's equity in gear.

 Frequently asked questions